Farama-Foundation/PettingZoo/docs/sisl/waterworld.md

 ### Action Space

 The archea have a continuous action space represented as a 2 element vector, which corresponds to horizontal and vertical thrust.
-The range of values depends on `pursuer_accel`.
-Action values must be in the range `[-pursuer_accel, pursuer_accel]`.
-If the magnitude of this action vector exceeds `pursuer_accel`, it will be scaled down to `pursuer_accel`.
+The range of values depends on `pursuer_max_accel`.
+Action values must be in the range `[-pursuer_max_accel, pursuer_max_accel]`.
+If the magnitude of this action vector exceeds `pursuer_max_accel`, it will be scaled down to `pursuer_max_accel`.
 This velocity vector is added to the archea's current velocity.

 **Agent action space:** `[horizontal_thrust, vertical_thrust]`